West Side Story: Act 2

 A grieving Anita arrives at Maria's apartment.
 As Tony leaves, he tells Maria to meet him at Doc's so they can run away to the country.
-In spite of her attempts to conceal it, Anita sees that Tony has been with Maria, and launches an angry tirade against him ("A Boy Like That").
+Despite Maria's attempts to conceal it, Anita sees that Tony has been with Maria, and launches an angry tirade against him ("A Boy Like That").
 Maria counters by telling Anita how powerful love is ("I Have a Love"), and Anita realizes that Maria loves Tony as much as she had loved Bernardo.
 She admits that Chino has a gun and is looking for Tony.
 Lt.
 Schrank arrives to question Maria about her brother's death, and Anita agrees to go to Doc's to warn Tony that Maria will be late.
 Unfortunately, the Jets, who have found Tony, have congregated at Doc's, and they taunt Anita with racist slurs and eventually attempt rape.
 Doc arrives and stops them.
 Furious, Anita spitefully delivers the wrong message, telling the Jets that Chino has shot Maria dead.

 Doc relates the news to Tony, who has been dreaming of heading to the countryside to have children with Maria.
 Feeling there is no longer anything to live for, Tony leaves to find Chino, begging for him to shoot him as well.
 Just as Tony sees Maria alive, Chino arrives and shoots Tony.
 The Jets, Sharks, and adults flock around the lovers.
 Maria holds Tony in her arms (and sings a quiet, brief reprise of "Somewhere") as he dies.
 Angry at the death of another friend, the Jets move towards the Sharks but Maria takes Chino's gun and tells everyone that "all of [them]" killed Tony and the others because of their hate for each other, and, "Now I can kill too, because now I have hate!" she yells.
 However, she is unable to bring herself to fire the gun and drops it, crying in grief.
 Gradually, all the members of both gangs assemble on either side of Tony's body, showing that the feud is over.
 As Krupke takes a remorseful Chino into custody, the Jets and Sharks form a procession, and together carry Tony away, with Maria the last one in the procession.